funkylarma/adamchamberlin.info/src/posts/2007/03/long-live-the-poisson-rouge.md

 categories:
   - "writing"
 tags:
- - “life”
+ - "life"
-- “france”
+ - "france"
 slug: "long-live-the-poisson-rouge"
 ---

-“je suis un poisson rouge” That is the limit of my French speaking skills.
+"je suis un poisson rouge" That is the limit of my French speaking skills.
 And I have no idea where I got that from!
 Yet I’ve just come back from a weekend in France and some how I managed to get food and water.
 Ok I was with people who have a better understanding on the language than I do.

 ![Photo sharing][image-1]